cliffordwilliam/full-stack-markdown-book/_posts/2024-08-09-introduction-to-web-development.md

 No matter what beginner tutorial online you graduated from.
 The next tutorials usually already expects you to have a high knowledge in programming.
 The only way to jump the gap is preseverance, be consistent is learning and building things.
 Even if you barely understand the first time keep at it as one day it will click.

-## TechCrunch: Don`t Believe Anyone who Tells you Learning to Code is Easy
+## TechCrunch: Don't Believe Anyone who Tells you Learning to Code is Easy

 This section reference is [here](http://techcrunch.com/2014/05/24/dont-believe-anyone-who-tells-you-learning-to-code-is-easy/)